 use.
 This file will be saved in the DesktopAid directory.
 I

-suggest to always append a .conf
+suggest to always append a .conf extension to these

 files to easily identify them.